tylerapritchard/TESSGI_Tut_Step0/Step0.md

 [^3]: ### <u>Stretch Goal #1.5: Install Lightkurve with `conda` instead of `pip`</u>

-	Assuming that you performed <u>Stretch Goal #1</u> above, you can install lightkurve with conda (instead of using pip as below):
+	Assuming that you performed <u>Stretch Goal #1</u> above, you can install Lightkurve with conda (instead of using pip as below):

-	`! conda install lightkurve -y`
+	`! conda install Lightkurve -y`

 	(if this installs a different Python you may need to restart your Jupyter notebook from the terminal)

 	This is following the best practice of using only a single environment/package manager where possible.
-And, if you started up Jupyter notebooks after creating and activating a new `TESS` environment, this will install lightkurve into your `TESS` environment.
+And, if you started up Jupyter notebooks after creating and activating a new `TESS` environment, this will install Lightkurve into your `TESS` environment.